 Step 10 - Build and Deployment

-The GoCardless plugin can be built and deployed as per the build and deployment instructions specified in our Plugin Development Document.
+The GoCardless plugin can be built and deployed as per the build and deployment instructions specified in the Plugin Development Guide.

 Step 11 - Testing